NuGet/docs.microsoft.com-nuget/docs/create-packages/creating-a-package-msbuild.md

 ---
-title: Create a NuGet package using the dotnet CLI
+title: Create a NuGet package using MSBuild
 description: A detailed guide to the process of designing and creating a NuGet package, including key decision points like files and versioning.
 author: karann-msft
 ms.author: karann
-ms.date: 07/09/2019
+ms.date: 08/05/2019
 ms.topic: conceptual
 ---

-# Create a NuGet package using the dotnet CLI
+# Create a NuGet package using MSBuild

-No matter what your package does or what code it contains, you use one of the CLI tools, either `nuget.exe` or `dotnet.exe`, to package that functionality into a component that can be shared with and used by any number of other developers.
-This article describes how to create a package using the dotnet CLI.
+No matter what your package does or what code it contains, you need to package that functionality into a component that can be shared with and used by any number of other developers.
+This article describes how to create a package using MSBuild and the dotnet CLI.
 To install the `dotnet` CLI, see [Install NuGet client tools](../install-nuget-client-tools.md).
 Starting in Visual Studio 2017, the dotnet CLI is included with .NET Core workloads.

 For .NET Core and .NET Standard projects that use the [SDK-style format](../resources/check-project-format.md), and any other SDK-style projects, NuGet uses information in the project file directly to create a package.
-For step-by-step tutorials, see [Create .NET Standard Packages with dotnet CLI](../quickstart/create-and-publish-a-package-using-the-dotnet-cli.md) or [Create .NET Standard Packages with Visual Studio](../quickstart/create-and-publish-a-package-using-visual-studio.md).
+For a non-SDK-style project that uses `<PackageReference>`, you can also use MSBuild (`msbuild /t:pack`).

+To build with MSBuild, you need to add the NuGet.Build.Tasks.Pack package to their dependencies.
+See [NuGet pack and restore as MSBuild targets](../reference/msbuild-targets.md).

 `msbuild -t:pack` is functionality equivalent to `dotnet pack`.
-To build with MSBuild, see [Create a NuGet package using MSBuild](creating-a-package-msbuild).
+For step-by-step tutorials using the `dotnet` CLI instead, see [Create .NET Standard Packages with dotnet CLI](../quickstart/create-and-publish-a-package-using-the-dotnet-cli.md).

 > [!IMPORTANT]
 > This topic applies to [SDK-style](../resources/check-project-format.md) projects, typically .NET Core and .NET Standard projects.